w3c/wcag-act-rules/content/rules/b49b2e/proposed.md

 </html>
 ```

-#### Passed Example 5
+#### Passed Example 4

-<a class="example-link" title="Passed Example 5" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/b49b2e/14ecbd9d655c833f5f9c5ee9563c472faee663c4.html">Open in a new tab</a>
+<a class="example-link" title="Passed Example 4" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/b49b2e/14ecbd9d655c833f5f9c5ee9563c472faee663c4.html">Open in a new tab</a>

-Heading marked up with `h1` element that is a single character that describes the topic or purpose of the following [palpable content][].
+Heading marked up with `h1` element that is a single character that describes the topic or purpose of the following [perceivable content][].

 ```html
 <html lang="en">